 - If a writer repeatedly lets a task drop and immediately retakes the task in order to extend the deadline of the task, the account will be deleted.

 - When quality of writing does not improve despite feedback being given.
+You can read more about this in the probation and offboarding process.

 - If a writer never does research and only writes in a generic way (filler content), and does not improve despite feedback given, the account will be deleted.